 The list goes on.
 Not only are there lots of different types of career carpenters, there are different levels of employment.
 You could work within a company, register as self employed and sub contract to several or even start a business of your own.
 There are more self employed carpenters than any other trade!
 Fancy being your own boss?

-The best way to learn carpentry is definately by doing a carpentry apprenticeship.
+The best way to learn carpentry is definitely by completing a carpentry apprenticeship.
 Splitting the time between learning theory plus basic skills in college and getting on the job experience for the rest of the week means you can learn a lot, and fast.
 There are evening courses and intense courses if you want to learn carpentry whilst keeping your current job too.